MatiasConTilde/arducky/README.md

 # arducky
-Interpreter that reads duckyscript feom a file and generates an Arduino sketch
+Interpreter that reads duckyscript from a file and generates an Arduino sketch

 ## How to use:
 First you have to compile the c++ program to an executable.